Principal disability insurance review 2021

-Principal is accredited with the Better Business Bureau, and has an A+ rating for its customer interaction.
-The BBB has recorded 101 reviews over the past three years, which is a pretty low number given the size of the company.
+Principal is accredited with the Better Business Bureau, and has an A+ rating for its customer interaction, as of October 2020.
+The BBB has recorded 116 reviews over the past three years, which is a pretty low number given the size of the company.
 Customers awarded Principal one out of five stars, though none of the reviews touched on disability insurance.

-On TrustPilot, Principal earned three out of five stars.
+On TrustPilot, Principal earned 1.5 of five stars.

 It’s crucial to choose a financially strong insurer because you may not make a claim for years.
 An insurance giant, Principal has earned top-tier ratings from the four major agencies and has $696.2 billion in assets under management.
 In short, it has the cash reserves to pay out claims.